The Royal British Legion

 They railed against the Commission’s policy of non-repatriation.
 For others, the decision to cater for different religions caused anger from a predominantly Christian Great Britain.
 A petition of over 8,000 signatures was raised to register protest at the decision to use rectangular headstones rather than cruciform shaped markers.
 These factors placed enormous pressures on the Commission as it tried to see through its vision.

 The Commission, and the establishment of remembrance as we know it today, is largely thanks to the vision and determination of one man.
 Fabian Ware.
 Sir Edwin Lutyens, Sir Herbert Baker and Sir Reginald Blomfield - were chosen to begin the work of designing and constructing the war cemeteries and memorials.
-Rudyard Kipling was tasked as literary advisor to recommend inscriptions.
+Rudyard Kipling was tasked as a literary advisor to recommend inscriptions.